- German beer specialty brewed with real honey

 Founded as a castle brewery in 1745, is artisanal brewing and sustainable manufacturing processes preserve the original recipes and quality by carefully processing the best local raw materials according to classic craftsmanship.
 The historic brewery building is protected by the German monument protection act and its brewers take great pride in its characterful beers brewed in harmony with their environment.

 Beer is a major part of German culture.
-In 2012, Germany ranked third in Europe in terms of per-capita beer consumption.

 Although the castle brewery was founded in 1745, beer was already brewed in Drehna more than 300 years ago.
 According to Drehna`s church records "David the brewer" made beer in 1677 and in 1718 the "High-Prince brewer George Kuhring" continued the tradition.